bazelbuild/examples/cpp-tutorial/stage3/README.md

 In this stage we step it up and showcase how to integrate multiple libraries and even in different packages.

 Below we see a similar configurtion from stage 2.
 The differance is that this BUILD file is in the lib package / directory.
 And the new property below visibility will tell bazel which other packages that should be able to see / use this package.
-So in this case the main package can use this library.
+So in this case the main package can use this ```cc_library```.
 ```
 cc_library(
     name = "hello-time",